-Mar people assisted in this study and in the preparation of this report.
+Many people assisted in this study and in the preparation of this report.
 It was possible only with the generous cooperation of the public-spirited leaders of each jurisdiction who opened their doors to us.
-We sincerely thank the chief of police, the district attorney, and the chief judge in each jurisdiction for allowing us to interview their staffs and to survey victims in
+We sincerely thank the chief of police, the district attorney, and the chief judge in each jurisdiction for allowing us to interview their staffs and to survey victims in their communities.

 The members of the Advisory Board contributed valuable advice about the research plans, methodology, and findings.
-The Advisory Board includes Professor Morton Bard, Director, Center for Social Research, City University of New York; Frank Institute; Lucy Friedman, Director, Crime Victims Legal Advocacy Agency; Karen McLaughlin, Director, New York City Victim Services Office of the Essex County District Attorney; the Honorable Tim Professor Marvin Wolfgang, Director, Center for Studies in Criminology and Criminal Law, University of Pennsylvania.
-We of Victim Assistance for his advice on the selection of participating jurisdictions.
+The Advisory Board includes Professor Morton Bard, Director, Center for Social Research, City University of New York; Frank Carrington, Executive Director, Crime Victims Legal Advocacy Institute; Lucy Friedman, Director, New York City Victim Services Agency; Karen McLaughlin, Director, Victim-Witness Program, Office of the Essex County District Attorney; the Honorable Tim Murphy, Judge, Superior Court for the District of Columbia; and Professor Marvin Wolfgang, Director, Center for Studies in Criminology and Criminal Law, University of Pennsylvania.
+We would also like to thank John Stein of the National Organization of Victim Assistance for his advice on the selection of participating jurisdictions.

 Our project supervisors at the National Institute of Justice initiated the basic project concept and gave their support, suggestions, and encouragement throughout the course of the project.
-We thank Fred Heinzelmann, Director, Community Crime Prevention Division, and Bernie Auchter and Lois Mock, project
+We thank Fred Heinzelmann, Director, Community Crime Prevention Division, and Bernie Auchter and Lois Mock, project monitors.